- Me, Elton John

 - The Ten Thousand Doors of January, Alix E. Harrow

 Elton John’s autobiography seems frank and open . . . and I say that because he confesses to a number of really unbecoming behaviors.
 Not that his peccadillos haven’t been more or less an open book over the past few years, right?
 But somehow, like his stage presence and overwhelming talent, John seems bigger than life and full of charm even when he’s confessing to his cocaine, sex, and food addictions.
 Like many who suffer from addiction, John spent time in rehab in an attempt to try and control his addictions.
 If you are reading this knowing you struggle with an addiction, please take a look at https://enterhealth.com/residential-drug-alcohol-addiction-treatment/ for your own sake.
+These are places that you can help you when it comes to coping with your addiction, and they can provide you with the right sort of treatment to help you stop craving something you shouldn’t.
+You might find that they have similar ideas in how they treat their patients, such as regular drug tests (like this five panel drug test) to ensure that you are staying away from the drugs, whilst also offering support groups for those who need it.
 After reading about his childhood, I think it’s amazing that John has managed to overcome all this to be a husband and father, and he’s earned my admiration.
 Me is readable and relatable.